Here comes Harmony: AI sex robots with new 'X-Mode' ship in September

 There's not a whole lot to see yet, but you can get a look at X-Mode in action at the Realbotix lab in San Marcos by clicking here -- just be warned the video is slightly NSFW.

 RealDolls typically sell for at least a few thousand dollars, with custom-built designs often going for substantially more.
-One RealDoll owner I spoke to last year who went through multiple re-designs before finally settling on the perfect face for his doll said his purchase ultimately cost $17,000.
+One RealDoll owner I spoke to last year who went through multiple redesigns before finally settling on the perfect face for his doll said his purchase ultimately cost $17,000.

 A talking robotic head equipped with the AI Harmony platform, the sensory headboard and motorized servos capable of moving the neck, jaw, mouth and eyes, costs $10,000 on its own (roughly £7,775, or AU$13,650), and can be transplanted onto existing dolls as an upgrade.